WG 3: Cost-Benefit Analysis and Toolkits

 Overview

-The primary objective of Working Group 3 (WG 3) is to develop a global framework and related analyses that can identify, define, and quantify in a standardized way the benefits that can be realized from the demonstration and deployment of smart grid technologies and practices in an electricity system.
+The primary objective of Working Group 3 (WG 3) is to develop a global framework and related analyses that can identify, define, and quantify the benefits of demonstrating and deploying smart grid technologies and practices in electricity systems in a standardised way.

-More specifically, WG 3 develops tools used by analysts, regulators, utilities, and other electricity system stakeholders.
-These tools help define and decide on system needs and priorities for smart grid system investment and regulatory changes.
-Results help develop specific business cases, considering specific regulatory and market structures, current system status, demand profiles, and available generation assets and resources.
+More specifically, WG 3 develops tools for use by analysts, regulators, utilities, and other stakeholders in the electricity system.
+These tools assist in defining and determining on system requirements and priorities for smart grid system investment and regulatory changes.
+The results inform the development of specific business cases, taking into account regulatory and market structures, the current status of the system, demand profiles, and the available generation assets and resources.

-In their analysis, different ISGAN countries are likely to prioritize distinct domains within the power sector.
-Therefore, in developing methodological frameworks and tools, a broad definition of smart grid is adopted to encompass the full range of technologies and activities from centralized power generation to transmission and distribution networks end uses and distributed generation, and different energy vectors.
-The CBA-MCA tool is also used for sector coupling and evaluating various integrated energy systems.
+Different ISGAN countries prioritise distinct domains within the power sector.
+Therefore, when developing methodological frameworks and tools, a broad definition of the smart grid is adopted to encompass the full range of technologies and activities from centralized power generation to transmission and distribution networks end uses and distributed generation, and different energy vectors.
+The CBA-MCA tool is also employed for sector coupling and evaluating various integrated energy systems.

-WG 3 continues to leverage existing knowledge and experience gained in different participating countries, as well as current international efforts underway and cooperation among major smart grid stakeholders globally.
+WG 3 builds on existing knowledge and experience gained in the various participating countries, as well as the current international efforts and cooperation between major smart grid stakeholders around the world.

 Objectives